-At the roof bar of the top hotel in Istanbul, I don’t notice a thing.
+At the roof bar of the Istanbul hotel, I don’t notice a thing.

 Below us, the Bosphorus sparkles in the setting sun.
 I slurp my cocktail and feel a powerful sense of well-being.

-When we sit down for dinner, however, I see at once.
+When we sit down for dinner, however, I spot it at once.

 ‘You’re both drinking vodka,’ I say.
 ‘Why is that?’